Why Are Men Not Dating Anymore: 21 Honest Reasons

 13. Overwhelming dating app dynamics

 Navigating dating apps can be overwhelming.
-The abundance of choices, the superficial nature of the platforms, and the effort required to maintain conversations can deter men from these dating tools.
+The abundance of choices, the superficial nature of the platforms, and the effort required to maintain conversations can deter men from using these dating tools.
 Many men find the process exhausting and impersonal, which discourages them from continuing to use these apps.

 14. Legal and financial risks